iamshubhdeep/Assignment-6_MPONLINE/README.md

    humidity/pressure/wind noise is most likely to push a borderline point across the boundary.

 ## Conclusion
-This assignment demonstrated an end-to-end pipeline for classifying weather conditions as Warm or Cool using live data from the Open-Meteo API and a Support Vector Machine with an RBF kernel.
+For classifying weather conditions as Warm or Cool using live data from the Open-Meteo API and a Support Vector Machine with an RBF kernel.
 The model achieved high accuracy on held-out test data, showing temperature-driven weather categories are largely separable once humidity, pressure, and wind speed are included as supporting features.
 Feature scaling proved essential: since SVM classifies based on distances (and RBF measures similarity via those distances), unscaled features like surface pressure would otherwise dominate over smaller-scale features like wind speed and distort the